-3.2.5.1 4 CORRECTIVE ACTION
+3.2.5.1 4CORRECTIVE ACTION

-a) If a valve-pressure relief valve or a pin device is found to be stuck closed, the system should immediately be taken out of service until the condition can be corrected, unless special provisions have been made to operate on a temporary basis (such as additional relief capacity provided by another valve.)
-The owner shall be notified and corrective action such as repairing or replacing the inoperable valve-device shall be taken.
+a) If a valve-pressure relief valve or a non-reclosing PRD that is actuated by a pin or bar is found to be stuck closed, the system should immediately be taken out of service until the condition can be corrected, unless special provisions have been made to operate on a temporary basis (such as additional relief capacity provided by another valve.)
+The owner shall be notified and corrective action such as repairing or replacing the inoperable valve device shall be taken.